(FL 13 26 134 c.v.)

 - Robust and vigorous plant

-The Florida Brilliance fruit has a beautiful, medium-red external color that appears very glossy thanks to its notably sunken seeds.
-The medium to large berries have a juicy texture and provide a good balance of sugars and acids similar to the Florida Fortuna variety.
+Fruit of the Florida Brilliance strawberry variety has a beautiful, medium-red external color that appears very glossy thanks to its notably sunken seeds.
+The large berries have a juicy texture and provide a good balance of sugars and acids similar to the Florida Fortuna strawberry variety.
 The average fruit size is slightly larger than that of the Florida Fortuna.
 The fruit retains its size and broad, conic shape throughout the season.
 Producers report no elongated fruit early in the season.

-Depending on ambient temperatures, growers harvest the first strawberries about 45 days after plant establishment.
-Fruit of the Florida Brilliance variety maintains its weight after harvest and is moderately firm with excellent shelf life.
+Depending on ambient temperatures, growers harvest the first fruit about 45 days after plant establishment.
+Fruit of the Florida Brilliance strawberry variety maintains its weight after harvest and is moderately firm with excellent shelf life.

 Plants of the Florida Brilliance strawberry variety have an open architecture.
-They are robust with long pedicels.
-The well-exposed fruit allow for efficient harvesting.
+They are robust with long pedicels offering a well-exposed fruit and efficient harvest.
 This cultivar is very adaptable to different regions, locations, growing styles, and planting dates.